diffw/blog/content/now.md

 description: ""
 ---

-Building a chrome extension with Cursor and leanring AI desing tools.
+Building a chrome extension with Cursor.
 It’s been so fun and exciting.
 It feels as if I’ve gone back 20 years—to the days of building personal websites with Flash, Dreamweaver, and Photoshop.
 I’ve found a new toy.

 *Last update: Nov 28, 2025*